amirongit/notecode/algebra.md

 - to transform a matrix into RRE form, manipulation is oriented on columns instead of rows
 - in the context of quadratic equations, `b^2 - 4ac` is called the discriminant
 - `0^0` is undefined
+- expressions in exponential form can be converted to logarithmic form & vice versa